 Our uniform policy was designed to maintain the concept of Christian dignity and personal selfesteem, while reinforcing the idea of a unified team concept.
 Parents need to help our students fully comply with this policy.
 Students are expected to report to school and to leave school in a complete uniform each day, beginning with the first day of school.
-Please note that preschool students are required to wear the St. Ferdinand gym shirt as their uniform.
+Please note that preschool students are required to wear the St. Ferdinand gym uniform as their uniform.

 In order to promote a spirit of neatness and equality, all students from kindergarten through 8th grade will wear uniforms.
-Students in pre-school will wear the school gym t-shirts or sweatshirts with any kind of pants on the bottom and gyms shoes.
-Gym shoes must not have rollers or lights.
+Students in pre-school will wear the school gym t-shirts or sweatshirts with solid colored pants and gyms shoes on a daily basis (no dresses or skirts) Gym shoes must not have rollers or lights.